-PG--TMT occupies a favorable Pareto frontier (Fig.~\ref{fig:pareto}), combining sub-1\,MB parameters and sub-10\,ms median end-to-end latency at \texttt{batch}$=1$ (Table~\ref{tab:latency-complexity}) with strong PR--AUC under severe class imbalance~\cite{Saito2015PRvsROC}.
-For a given complexity or latency budget, it attains higher PR--AUC than the edge-class baselines; conversely, for comparable PR--AUC it requires fewer parameters and lower latency.
-Domain-adaptation variants reuse the same preprocessing and decision pipelines, so their inference latencies are those reported in Table~\ref{tab:latency-complexity}.
+PG-TMT occupies a favorable Pareto frontier (Fig.~\ref{fig:pareto}), combining compact parameters and predictable end-to-end latency at \texttt{batch}=1 (Table~\ref{tab:latency-complexity}) with strong PR--AUC under severe class imbalance~\cite{Saito2015PRvsROC}.
+For a given complexity or latency budget, it achieves higher PR--AUC than edge-class baselines.
+Conversely, for comparable PR--AUC it requires fewer parameters and lower tail latency.
+Since all adaptation variants reuse the same decision pipeline, their deployment latencies follow Table~\ref{tab:latency-complexity}.